Mustang, a hidden Kingdom behind the Himalayas

-Your day begins with a flight between Pokhara and Jomsom (2700 m); this mountain flight offers, weather permitting, a magnificent view of the Annapurnas, the Kali Gandaki valley, the Dhaulagiri ...
-At Jomsom, you take a local vehicle for Chhusang, a pretty village inhabited mainly by Gurung and Thakalis people.
-At Kagbeni – the entry point to Upper Mustang – you complete the Government formalities relating to Mustang Special Permit before entering Upper Mustang, a real mineral and multicolored universe!
+Today begins with a domestic flight between Pokhara and Jomsom (2700 m).
+Weather permitting, this mountain flight offers magnificent views of the Annapurnas, the Dhaulagiri mssif and Kali Gandaki gorge, the deepest in the world.
+At Jomsom, you take a local vehicle to Chusang, a pretty village mainly inhabited by Gurung and Thakali people.
+At Kagbeni – the entry point to Upper Mustang – you must complete Government formalities relating to the Mustang Special Permit before entering multicolored mineral universe of Upper Mustang,.

-Enjoy you breakfast in front of wonderful landscapes!
-Then, you walk for a while and cross the Kali Gandaki gorge.
-Short climb to the small village of Chele.
-After Chele, a beautiful trail carved into the rock leads to Taklam-La (3625 m) then Dajong-La.
-Enjoy a beautiful walk down to Samar (3600m): a very old village located in the middle of a grove of trees alongside a stream.
+Enjoy breakfast with wonderful views of Nepalese landscapes.
+Todays walk crosses the Kali Gandaki gorge and then it is a short climb up to the small village of Chele.
+After Chele, a beautiful trail carved into the rock leads in turn to Taklam-La (3625 m) and Dajong-La.
+It is a beautiful walk down to Samar (3600m), a very old village found in the middle of a wooded grove next to a stream.

-The day begins with an uphill part and then the trail descends to Chungsi Cave.
-According to local a legend, Guru Rimpoche, an 8th century Buddhist monk who introduced Buddhism to Tibet, meditated in this cave.
-You trek up gently to Syangboche (3800 m) for lunch, then you continue to the village of Geling (3570 m) known for its old fortress and a monastery of Sakya school that you visit and which contains beautiful murals of the Tantric Buddhism.
+Today begins with an uphill section before your trail descends to Chungsi Cave.
+According to local legends, Guru Rimpoche, the 8th century Buddhist monk who introduced Buddhism to Tibet, meditated in this cave.
+You hike gently upwards to Syangboche (3800 m) for lunch and then continue to the village of Geling (3570 m) known for its old fortress and a Sakya school monastery which you visit to see the beautiful Tantric Buddhism murals.

-Today, we cross two Mountain Passes: Nyi La (3950 m) and Ghumi La to reach the village of Ghemi (3510 m) for lunch.
-Visit the small monastery in the heart of the village surrounded by caves that, in the past, served as a shelter against the invaders.
-In the afternoon, an easy climb in one of the most dazzling Mustang places of red walls that dominate the village of Dhakmar.
+Today you cross two mountain passes: Nyi La (3950 m) and Ghumi La (3765 m).
+Stop in Ghemi village (3510 m) for lunch.
+Here, you can visit the small monastery in the heart of the village, it is surrounded by caves which, in the past, served as a shelter against invaders.
+This afternoons agenda features an easy climb in one of the most dazzling places ever along the iconic red Mustang walls which dominate the village of Dhakmar.

-Appreciating the amazing hues and shades of the red cliffs, you start the longest day of the trek, though not the most difficult one.
-It's an easy uphill walk to the Mui la pass (4100 m) towards the oldest Mustang monastery, Ghar Gompa, of the Nyingmapa School, whose beautiful frescoes have been renovated.
-After lunch, you cross the Marang and Chogo passes and then plunge into the capital of Mustang, Lomanthang, situated in a striking scenery.
+Today is not the most challenging hiking day but it is the longest.
+It is an easy uphill walk to Mui la pass (4100 m) and towards the oldest Mustang monastery, Ghar Gompa.
+This Nyingmapa School monastery has beautiful, newly renovated frescoes which are well worth a visit.
+After lunch, you cross the Marang and Chogo passes and plunge into Lomanthang, the capital of Mustang which is surrounded by striking scenery.

 Day 8 Lomanthang: Rest day and discovery

 You are in the Mustang Capital!
-Lomanthang is a small, walled-city, which had its moment of glory in the 15th century.
-Stroll through the winding streets of the village to discover the two historic monasteries, Jamba Lhakhang and Tukche, and their sumptuous frescoes.
-Lomanthang is very close to Tibet, hence, you observe here influences of Tibetan culture as well.
+Lomanthang is a small, walled city featuring early iconic 15th century monastaries.
+Stroll through the winding streets of the village to discover the two historic monasteries of Jamba Lhakhang and Tukche, and their sumptuous frescoes.
+Lomanthang is very close to Tibet and Tibetan cultural influences can be observed.

 Day 9 Jhong - Nyiphu - Chossar - Lomanthang

-You take local Jeeps towards Tibetan border, and the Sicha Khola valley.
-Visit Jhong Cave, a real troglodyte skyscraper!
-On your way back, you also visit the monastery of Nyiphu on way to Lo-Manthang, through a the fabulous lunar landscape of Chossar, passing through several typical, charming villages.
+Today you take Jeeps towards the Tibetan border Sicha Khola valley.
+Leave the Jeeps at the foot of Jhong Cave, a real troglodyte skyscraper!
+On your way back, we visit the monastery of Nyiphu.
+Return to Lo-Manthang, through the fabulous lunar landscape of Chossar and several charming villages.

-After break, you climb up to the of Loday Pass (3950 m) then walk along a plateau at 4050m before walking down to Dhi.
-You cross the Kali Gandaki River to reach the village of Yara.
+Climb up to Loday Pass (3950 m) and walk along a plateau at 4050m above sea level, then then hike down to Dhi.
+You cross the Kali Gandaki River and arrive in the village of Yara.